manigandand/Enterpret/README.md

 go build && ./enterpret config.json

-you can see the available alert configs test endpoints
+you can see the available alert configs test endpoints in the console.

+ex:
 /v1/alert/discourse/914cf64e-c1dc-4a52-93a9-b456042d3e21
 /v1/alert/intercom/914cf64e-c1dc-4a52-93a9-b456042d3e21
 ```